mina-deploy/mina/docs/reference/variables.md

 ## DSL

-Mina provides custom methods for managing variables, which can be used in the `deploy.rb`.
-The following sections document available methods.
+Mina provides a couple of methods for managing variables.
+The following sections document them.

 ### `set(key, value)`